 We always hope relationships will last forever in business, but that is not always the case.

-Or maybe they decide for one reason or another they are no longer able to work with you.
+Or maybe they decide for one reason or another they can no longer work with you.
 Yes, it does go both ways.

-The reality is, you need to be prepared at any time to switch ITAD vendors.
+The reality is that you need to be prepared at any time to switch ITAD vendors.
 Even if you are not forced to switch, there comes a time when change might be necessary.

-“So, you signed this great vendor: eager to please, experienced in all the right areas and sporting a great client list.
-Things were going well for the first few quarters, but lately your projects seem to be taking a backseat to the vendor’s other affairs.
-The people you first started working with have been put on other accounts or have left.
+“So, you signed this great vendor: eager to please, experienced in all the right areas, and sporting a great client list.
+Things were going well for the first few quarters, but lately, your projects seem to be taking a backseat to the vendor’s other affairs.
+The people you started working with have been put on other accounts or left.
 You’ve caught yourself making excuses for your vendor’s lack of productivity and feel grateful when they manage to perform basic services.
 It’s time to admit you have a problem and recognize you are in a hostage situation.”